 The OneDrive mobile app also stands out, seamlessly integrating with the suite’s other mobile apps, and includes a handy feature for scanning physical documents like whiteboards or business cards.

 Citrix is built to work with hybrid architecture, so you can store files in the cloud or on premises, and access them with equal ease.
-Citrix also connects with 3rd party solutions like OneDrive and Google Drive to seamlessly bring together all your files and create a single point of access for employees.
+Citrix also connects with third party solutions like OneDrive and Google Drive to seamlessly bring together all your files, and create a single point of access for employees.

 While deployment can be somewhat complex, Citrix is built to work seamlessly with virtual environments, so if your business makes use of DaaS, it’s a strong contender.